Can You Have More Than One Handicap Placard?

 The other thing to remember is that disabled placards are viewed as temporary, not permanent.
 So yes, after a certain time, you will have to renew your permit.
 In this way, you can have more than one handicap placard over the course of your life if you suffer from a prolonged or permanent disability.
 However, the situation will never arise where you have two permits at the same time.

 Can A Caregiver Get A Disabled Parking Permit?

 Many disabled people rely on caregivers to help them through day-to-day life.
 But if you’re wondering, “Can a caregiver get a disabled parking permit?”, the answer is no. Handicap placards for caregivers don’t exist because permits are only issued to people with disabilities.
 The process starts with your primary health care provider.
 They will advise you about the requirements, and tell you whether your condition qualifies or not.
 You can find a qualified physician and apply to the DMV online, streamlining the whole process and reducing stress.
 However, once you receive the placard or plates, they will be in your name only.
 Your caregiver can use the permit, of course, as long as you are in the vehicle with them.

 Traveling With A Disabled Parking Permit

 If you are traveling out of state, you may have to apply for a temporary permit.
 This would be an exception, where you might have multiple permits at one time.
 However, only one of them will be valid.
 California, for example, requires that all disabled visitors with placards apply for a 90 day travel placard from the California DMV.
 Plates are often honored in all fifty states, as they are permanently affixed to the vehicle.
-Best practise is to check well in advance of your trip, allowing you time to make any preparations related to your permit.
+Best practice is to check well in advance of your trip, allowing you time to make any preparations related to your permit.